UDST/pandana/README.md

 None of this would be possible without the help of Dennis Luxen (now at MapBox) and his OSRM (https://github.com/DennisOSRM/Project-OSRM).

-OSRM also has a dependency on Google's sparsehash project (https://code.google.com/p/sparsehash/).

 Nearest neighbor queries are performed with the fastest k-d tree around, e.g. ANN (http://www.cs.umd.edu/~mount/ANN/).

 Install